joestubbs/endofday/docs/tutorial.rst

 We've created a new entry in the processes section called ``generate_coords`` which is just a label for our process.
 It can be anything as long as it is unique across the workflow.
 The ``image`` and ``description`` fields are self explanitory.
 In the input section, we list all file inputs to the process.
-Here we have specified that we want to use the input labeled "input" from the "inputs" section and we want to map it to the path "/data/gen.conf" in the jstubbs/genpoints container.
+Here we have specified that we want to use the input labeled "input" from the (global) "inputs" section and we want to map it to the path "/data/gen.conf" in the jstubbs/genpoints container.
 We could have mapped it anywhere in the container - endofday will take of mounting the Docker volumes properly at runtime.